sashinpivotal/dsa-java-review-doc/README.md

   - Take a look at *pom.xml* file

 - Create *com.hr.personnel* package
 - Create *Employee* class under the *com.hr.personnel* package with the following fields
   - String name
   - LocalDate hireDate
 - Add the following methods to the *Employee* class
-  - *String getEmployeeInfo()* method which returns *String* type of something like "name = sang, hireDate = 2020-02-03"
+  - *String getEmployeeInfo()* method which returns *String* type of "name = <employee-name>, hireDate = 2020-02-03"
-  - *String work()* method that just returns "<name> worked" message
+  - *String work()* method that just returns *String* type of "<employee-name> worked"

+- Create *com.hr.personnel.client* sub-package
 - Write *HRClient* class under *com.hr.personnel.client* sub-package
-  - Create two *com.hr.personnel.Employee** objects and calls *getEmployeeInfo* methods of those objects
+  - Create two *com.hr.personnel.Employee** objects
+    and calls *getEmployeeInfo* methods of those objects
+  - Display the result in the console

 - Add JUnit 4 dependency to the *pom.xm* as following.
-  Make sure to refresh Maven (click the Maven refresh icon) so that IntelliJ download the *junit* dependency.
+  Make sure to refresh Maven (click the Maven refresh icon in the top-right corner of the editor window of IntelliJ) so that IntelliJ download and install the *junit* dependency into local Maven repository.

 ```xml
     <dependencies>